How can I get more information…

 Introducing children to the opera will lay a foundation of creativity and art appreciation that will serve them for their entire lives.
 Generally, we recommend that children be of a mature age, as some operas can last 2 to 3 hours or longer.
-Some operas may be more appropriate for children then others.
+Some operas may be more appropriate for children than others.
 Please call our Box Office for specific information at 414-291-5700 ext.
 224.

 How do I buy a gift certificate?

-Gift certificates are available in any denomination, and opera tickets are wonderful gifts for friends, family, neighbors and colleagues!
+Gift certificates are available in any denomination, and opera tickets are wonderful gifts for friends, family, neighbors, and colleagues!
 Call our Box Office at 414-291-5700 ext.
 224 to learn more.

 What if I have special needs?